SJKnapp/BackendProjectOne/README.md

 <ul>
 	<li>/getAll - get - gets all the data from the database</li>
-	<li>/create - post - creates a new data entry at the next avalible point</li>
+	<li>/create - post - creates a new data entry at the next available point</li>
 	<li>/task/{id}/get - get -get the data at a set id</li>
 	<li>/task/{id}/update - put - updates to the new json</li>
 	<li>/task/{id}/delete - delete - deletes the entry at id </li>